-The last major betting category for the Royal Rumble is “Longest Time” and BetOnline has some very interesting numbers for this one.
-They have the favorites as Seth Rollins (+200), Andrade Cien Almas (+350), Mustafa Ali (+400), Elias (+500), and Finn Balor (+600), in what’s probably the hardest wager of the night to handicap.
-You might as well close your eyes and throw a dart if you’re betting on this one, or just take The Rock to
+The last major category is “Longest Time” and the BetOnline wagering site for American gamblers has some very interesting outcomes for this one.
+They set favorites of Seth Rollins (+200), Andrade Cien Almas (+350), Mustafa Ali (+400), Elias (+500), and Finn Balor (+600), in what’s probably the hardest result of the night to handicap.
+Just throw darts to choose this one, or take The Rock to

-Aside from the above options, you can also bet on the winner of the Women’s Royal Rumble, (Charlotte Flair -200 is the favorite), as well as the winner of the Ronda Rousey (-600) VS. Sasha Banks (+350) match, and all of the other big matches like Brock Lesnsar (-350) VS. Finn Balor (+225), and Daniel Bryan (-250) VS. AJ Styles (+170).
+Aside from above options, staking the Women’s Royal Rumble winner could be amusing, (favorite is Charlotte Flair -200), as well as Ronda Rousey (-600) vs. Sasha Banks (+350), and all other big matches like Brock Lesnsar (-350) vs. Finn Balor (+225), and Daniel Bryan (-250) vs. AJ Styles (+170).

-So if you want to bet on WWE wrestling, go signup for an account at BetOnline now and check out all of their Royal Rumble odds and betting options.
-They’re absolutely one of the best books out there today… And that’s the bottom line because Stone Cold said so…
+So if you crave action on Royal Rumble 2019, go signup at BOL now and check out their wrestling odds.
+They’re absolutely one of the best books in business today…